 The United States acted aggressively to counteract the Great Recession in textbook fashion: fiscal stimulus (increasing government spending) and loose monetary policy (expanding the money supply and keeping interest rates low).
 And, despite backlash against these measures from the right, it has so far been able to maintain both.
 The Fed, not directly subject to the politics of Congress, kept interest rates low.
 The Congress, with little stated appetite for more stimulus, has nevertheless provided it with unemployment extensions, food stamps, and extended tax cuts and credits.

-Thus, the government propped up demand through a period a rapid private sector deleveraging.
+Thus, the government propped up demand through a period of rapid private sector deleveraging.
 Household debt fell as families paid off their loans (or were foreclosed upon), while government debt rose to make up for part of the demand that was lost when people took money they would normally spend and used it to pay down their debts.

 The result is that the Great Recession in America was shallower than it otherwise would have been, and the economy is again growing, albeit slowly.
 Yet to hear many prominent Republicans tell it, the fiscal stimulus and monetary easing have been abject failures.